 Hi!
 I’m Rohan, a computer science student at UCLA.
 My main interests are machine learning/deep learning, math, running, playing chess, reading, and writing.
 I’m originally from San Jose, California.

 With the help of several officers, I currently run AI at UCLA, a committee of the umbrella organization ACM at UCLA.
 We teach machine learning topics through regular workshops as well as work on projects and read papers and books together.
 Most of our work is currently in deep learning.
 This past spring, we hosted a series of weekly Tensorflow workshops.

-Other than that, I’ve previously tutor lower division computer science classes as a part of Upsilon Pi Epsilon, hosted potential UCLA freshman as part of an outreach program by UCLA’s Regents Scholars Society, and worked on consulting projects as a member of Bruin Consulting.
+Other than that, I’ve previously tutor lower division computer science classes as a part of Upsilon Pi Epsilon, and hosted potential UCLA freshman as part of an outreach program by UCLA’s Regents Scholars Society.

 I occassionally work on projects mostly in the field of machine learning and deep learning to learn more about the field and how to use what I’ve learned in practice.
 Some of my more interesting projects are Machine Learning on Movie Reviews, a hackathon project that dealt with identifying similar athletes, a bare-bones implementation of a Neural Network, and a machine learning library in Python.

 Other in progress and miscellaneous projects are on my Github.

 I have enjoyed writing since high school, and I exercise that enjoyment on Quora and this blog.
 Below is a list of my favorite pieces I’ve written.

 I’ve found that one of the best ways to learn something is by being able to explain it (ie the Feynman Technique).
 I’ve attempted to explain a few of the tricker concepts I’ve had trouble in and I’m more interested in, in the form of blog posts or Jupyter notebooks: